espanso/website/docs/get-started.md

 ## Editors

-Espanso's configuration and match files can be revised in any text editor, but a few warrant particular mention.
+Espanso's configuration and match files can be written in any text editor and most users will start with Notepad or whatever they have to hand.
+However, a few warrant particular mention.

 ### EspansoEdit
 [EspansoEdit](../tools/#espansoedit) is a dedicated freeware editor and utility for Espanso with many useful features.

 ### VSCode (VSCodium)
-Microsoft’s [VSCode](https://code.visualstudio.com/) and the open-source version, [VSCodium](https://vscodium.com/), are sohisticated editors with a steep learning curve for new users, but both can implement _schemas_.
-Schemas efficiently highlight coding errors during typing, avoiding the wait for Espanso to fail when an incorrectly written file is saved:
+Microsoft’s [VSCode](https://code.visualstudio.com/) and the open-source version, [VSCodium](https://vscodium.com/), are sohisticated editors with a steep learning curve for new users, but both can use **schemas**.
+Schemas efficiently highlight coding errors during typing, avoiding the wait for Espanso to fail with errors when an incorrectly written file is saved!

 ![Schema output](/img/docs/schema.png)

-To use schemas, install the Red Hat YAML [extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), and add the following line at the top of all your `espanso/config`:
+To use schemas, install the Red Hat YAML [extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml), and add the following lines at the top of all your `espanso/config`:
 ```
 # yaml-language-server: $schema=https://raw.githubusercontent.com/espanso/espanso/dev/schemas/config.schema.json
 ```